MariusBongarts/Vuejs-NestJs-MongoDB-Nginx-Docker/README.md

 ## Description
-This Fullstack Skeleton should provides a quick start to start building a WebApp:
+This Fullstack Skeleton provides a quick start to start building a Fullstack WebApp, it contains:

 * VueJs Client